pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         raises an exception if they do not match.

-.. class:: ConcatKDFHMAC(algorithm, length, salt, otherinfo, backend=None)
+.. class:: ConcatKDFHMAC(algorithm, length, salt, otherinfo)

     .. versionadded:: 1.0